top of page

 Requires:

-• Total duration exceeding 91 minutes
+• Total infusion time exceeding 91 minutes

-• Accurate cumulative time documentation
+• Accurate cumulative infusion time documented in the MAR

 Concurrent Infusion (CPT 96368)